Your 3 Months Old Baby Growth and Development

 - Provide toys: Put your baby on her back or tummy and dangle toys over her head so that she can enjoy the colours and sounds.
 Place toys of different shapes in her hand so that she can learn to grip objects.
 Provide toys of colours that she can enjoy variety.

-- Practice head support: Put your baby on your lap in such a manner that she faces you, while ensuring enough support to her back and neck region.
-Attract her attention by making noises, giggling, and calling out to her, so she looks up to you.
+- Practice head support: Put your baby on your lap in such a manner that she faces you while ensuring enough support for her back and neck region.
+Attract her attention by making noises, giggling, and calling out to her so she looks up to you.

-- Tummy time: Turn your baby onto her stomach, and place a few brightly coloured toys or objects in front of her and above her head.
+- Tummy time: Turn your baby onto her stomach and place a few brightly coloured toys or objects in front of her and above her head.
 You can lie in front of her so that she lifts her head and upper body by using her arms to take a look at you.
-By doing so, you will help strengthen her neck muscles and upper body, and your bond, too!
+By doing so, you will help strengthen her neck muscles and upper body, as well as your bond!

 - Tracking toys: Put the baby on the floor and roll a ball or a toy car in front of her.
 This will encourage her to follow the toy and track its movement.
 Use a rattle to grab her attention if she doesn’t show any interest initially.

 - Using the baby’s name: Use your baby’s name as often as possible, as her name will be the first word she will connect to.
-Use it while singing songs and lullabies, and while having a conversation with her.
+Use it while singing songs and lullabies or when having a conversation with her.
 While singing to her, vary your voice and pitch to keep her interested.

 3 Months Old Baby Care